 Improve Your Recall with Spaced Repetition Systems

 SRS is the best way I know to quickly learn new words.
 SRS prompts you to recall new words when you’re on the verge of forgetting them.
 This makes them stick in your long-term memory.
-My favourite SRS tool is the Anki flashcard app.
+My favourite SRS tool is the Anki flashcard app (for iOS and Android).

 Use Mnemonics for Better Memory Retention